berstend/puppeteer-extra/packages/puppeteer-extra/readme.md

 // puppeteer-extra is a drop-in replacement for puppeteer,
 // it augments the installed puppeteer with plugin functionality.
-// Any number of plugins can be added through `puppeteer.use()` const puppeteer = require("puppeteer-extra")
+// Any number of plugins can be added through `puppeteer.use()` const puppeteer = require('puppeteer-extra')

-// Add stealth plugin and use defaults (all tricks to hide puppeteer usage) const StealthPlugin = require("puppeteer-extra-plugin-stealth") puppeteer.use(StealthPlugin())
+// Add stealth plugin and use defaults (all tricks to hide puppeteer usage) const StealthPlugin = require('puppeteer-extra-plugin-stealth') puppeteer.use(StealthPlugin())

-// Add plugin to anonymize the User-Agent and signal Windows as platform const UserAgentPlugin = require("puppeteer-extra-plugin-anonymize-ua") puppeteer.use(UserAgentPlugin({ makeWindows: true }))
+// Add plugin to anonymize the User-Agent and signal Windows as platform const UserAgentPlugin = require('puppeteer-extra-plugin-anonymize-ua') puppeteer.use(UserAgentPlugin({ makeWindows: true }))

 // That's it, the rest is puppeteer usage as normal 😊